learning-gardens/-meta/readme.md

 “Étudiants sans Frontières”

-_Learning Gardens is a meta-organization to support non-institutional learning, exploration, and community-building._
+_Learning Gardens is a meta-organization to support grassroots non-institutional learning, exploration, and community-building._

+We support learning groups in any discipline to structure their own lessons, community, and learning styles.

+If we succeed in our mission, participating groups should feel empowered without institutional shackles.
+Community-based learning—free, with friends, using public resources—is simply a more sustainable and distributed form of learning for the 21st century.

-At its simplest it is advice on how to start a reading group.
+At its simplest, Learning Gardens gives advice on how to start a reading group.
 At its most complex, you and your friends can achieve nirvana.

 Outside of college, there’s often a void of focused study.
 Peer-oriented, interest-driven study and action is better than coursework anyway.
 Learning Gardens seeks to support new learning endeavors, help support their ongoing structure, and share it all—decentralized, any-subject, communal study or work efforts.